Article by John Tribbia

 OAuth intensity, think of the pre-policy share of a user’s prompts or tokens that were routed through OAuth-connected third-party tools.
 In a real product setting, that is the practical version I would want in the logs, frozen before the rule change.

 Anthropic’s April 2026 decision to stop covering third-party OAuth usage under Claude subscriptions looked abrupt.
 From a unit economics perspective, it was also pretty easy to understand.
-If a relatively small slice of power users was routing API-like workloads through a flat-rate plan, the problem was probably not about optics.
-It was more likely the math.
+If a relatively small slice of power users was routing API-like workloads through a flat-rate plan, the problem was never really about optics.
+It was arithmetic.

 This piece borrows the logic from my earlier model-quality analysis.
 Instead of asking whether better answers make people come back more often, it asks whether pre-policy OAuth intensity predicts who takes the hit when the rule changes.